NFR launches 5 summer special trains amid passenger surge

 It stated that train no. 05736 (Katihar-Amritsar) will depart Katihar on May 21 and will reach Amritsar on Friday.
 Similarly, train no. 05735 (Amritsar-Katihar) will depart Amritsar on May 23 and will reach Katihar on Saturday.
 Both the trains will run 6 trips.

-Moreover, train no. 05952 (New Tinsukia-SMVT Bengaluru) will depart New Tinsukia on April 17 and will reach SMVT Bengaluru on Sunday.
+Train no. 05952 (New Tinsukia-SMVT Bengaluru) will depart New Tinsukia on April 17 and will reach SMVT Bengaluru on Sunday.
 Later, train no. 05951 (SMVT Bengaluru–New Tinsukia) will depart SMVT Bengaluru on April 20 and will reach New Tinsukia on Wednesday.
 Both the trains will run 11 trips, the sources added.

 Following the development Kapinjal Kishore Sharma, the Chief Public Relations Officer of NFR urged the public to verify the details at the IRCTC website and social media platforms of NFR, before undertaking their train journeys.